Watch: Learn About Home Care Services

 Homemaker services explained

-Atomic answer block: Homemaker services are non-medical supports that keep a senior’s home safe, functional, and comfortable without hands-on body assistance.
+Homemaker services provide non-medical support that keeps a senior’s home safe, functional, and comfortable without hands-on body assistance.

 - Light housekeeping